ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 Before you start to upgrade your cluster to version 7.x, you must take the following actions.

-- Check the [deprecation logs](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html#deprecation-logging) that are automatically enabled on Databases for Elasticsearch and sent to [{{site.data.keyword.la_full}}](/docs/databases-for-elasticsearch?topic=cloud-databases-logging) to see whether you are using any deprecated features and update your code.
+- Check the [deprecation logs](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html#deprecation-logging){: .external} that are automatically enabled on Databases for Elasticsearch and sent to [{{site.data.keyword.la_full}}](/docs/databases-for-elasticsearch?topic=cloud-databases-logging) to see whether you are using any deprecated features and update your code.
-- Review the [breaking changes](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html) and make any necessary changes to your code and configuration for version 7.x.
+- Review the [breaking changes](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html){: .external} and make any necessary changes to your code and configuration for version 7.x.
 - If you use any plug-ins, make sure that there is a version of each plug-in that is compatible with Elasticsearch version 7.x.
 - Reindex your data before running the 6.x to 7.x version upgrade by using [the guidance here](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-upgrading#upgrade-reindexing).